Editor scripts

 Language servers

-The editor supports a small subset of Language Server Protocol.
-While we aim to expand the editor’s support for LSP features in the future, currently it can only show diagnostics (i.e. lints) in the edited files.
+The editor supports a subset Language Server Protocol.
+While we aim to expand the editor’s support for LSP features in the future, currently it can only show diagnostics (i.e. lints) in the edited files and provide completions.

 To define the language server, you need to edit your editor script’s get_language_servers function like so: